agroce/rb_tree_demo/blogpost.md

 analyze_mutants red_black_tree.c "make clean; make" --mutantDir mutants
 ```

-This will produce two files, `killed.txt` containing mutants that don't compile, and `notkilled.txt` containing mutants that do compile.
+This will produce two files, `killed.txt` containing mutants that don't compile, and `notkilled.txt` containing the 1120 mutants that actually compile.
 To see if a mutant is killed, the analysis tool just determines whether the command in quotes returns a non-zero exit code, or times out (the default timeout is 30 seconds; unless you have a very slow machine, this is plenty of time to compile our code here).

 If we copy the `notkilled.txt` file containing valid (compiling) mutants to another file, we can then do some real mutation testing: